UHC2030 Co-Chairs’ statement on COVID-19 and UHC

 All interested parties are invited to answer the following survey to provide feedbacks to the draft roadmap.
-The survey is open until 31 March 2020.
+New deadline - the survey is now open until 30 June 2020.
 The collected answers will be used to adjust and finalize the roadmap.

 UHC2030 Private Sector Constituency

 The UHC2030 Private Sector Constituency convenes private sector actors to foster dialogue and collaboration for UHC both within the constituency itself and with all UHC2030’s partners and health systems networks.